-The Schema Explorer is a handy tool for more convenient work with all your objects in a project.
+The Schema Explorer is a handy tool for more convenient work with all your objects in a project, including sObjects and fields from installed managed packages.
 You can get a quick overview of the schema all the standard and custom objects that are available for you in your Salesforce org, trace all relationships between objects, and navigate to a select file in a few clicks.
 All the fields, relationships, and their properties for any object are also present in one window.

 In order to open the Schema Explorer window, navigate to the Main Menu:

 The left part of the Schema Explorer contains a list of all your objects that can be created on your org in a selected project.
 If you are working on a solution with multiple projects, you can switch between them using the drop-down list.
 After switching to another project, you need to click the Refresh button, and the list of objects will be reloaded.

 When you select any object from the list, its properties appear in the right part of the Schema Explorer.

 The objects in the Schema Explorer are marked by different colors: blue objects are the standard objects from your organization, and the green ones are custom objects that are unique to your org.
 Every object can be expanded and you can see the list of fields and child relationships.

 The fields are divided to the standard and custom ones by blue and green colors also.
 The type of every field is displayed near its name in the list.

 The child relationship fields show how the records in an object are connected with the records in another one.
 The list of these relationships is not present for all objects, but only for those which are related.
 After expanding of the 'Child Relationship', you will see the list of the objects which are linked to the selected object in the Schema Explorer.